uptechteam/ios-cookbook/5-tests.md

 let currentDateFactory = { return date }
 let viewModel = ViewModel(userService: testUserService, scheduler: testScheduler, currentDateFactory: currentDateFactory)
 ```

+###### Why do we do this?
+When we initialize a `Date` it will take a real current date, in some cases, you will get different dates which will differ in milliseconds.

 ### Mocking
 The best way to test some `ViewModel` which contain `Service` (Domain Layer Services), create some mock of this `Service`.
 For this thing, we need to use `protocol` and create some class which will conform to it.